 Help Families Maintain Children’s Connection to Their Languages and Cultures

 Then I noticed her head snap up.
-We had just begun to discuss our own personal experiences as dual- or English-language learners.
+We had just begun to discuss our own personal experiences as multi-language learners.
 Her authoritative, professional composure fell away as she broke down in tears.
 She told us about her mother, an immigrant from the Dominican Republic who only spoke Spanish.
 Jasleen’s mother always avoided school functions because she had been treated so poorly by school staff and was made to feel ashamed that she didn’t speak English.
 She told us how she noticed people dismissing or speaking down to her mother because she was different—a black woman who spoke Spanish.
 Jasleen’s mother withdrew into herself and encouraged Jasleen to speak only English.
 Jasleen quickly learned that Spanish was only for home and that English was the language of the world outside, particularly, the language of school.
 Jasleen explained that her relationship with her mother became strained over the years with each struggling to express their own feelings and needs, grasping at the limited language they shared, never truly connecting with or understanding each other.

 Jasleen was silent for a moment and participants nodded in understanding.
 Jasleen shared her deep regret at being ashamed of her mother’s halting, accented English, of rejecting her Latina identity, and at losing her ability to speak Spanish all in order to fit in with her English-speaking, American peers.

 For people like Jasleen, losing the connection to one’s family’s language, culture, and heritage can be profoundly devastating and take years to repair.

 Thankfully, today there are practices and resources available to help children like Jasleen and their families maintain their cultural identity and fluency in the family’s language(s).